Nagendra1997/mesibo-documentation/conferencing.md

 ![webinar scenario](webinar.png)

 ### Core features of conferencing
-Now that we have understood the basic concept of group calling, let us go further by implementing the features required for conferencing.
+Now that we have understood the basic concepts of group calling, let us go further by implementing the features required for conferencing.

 The following are the basic features a conferencing application requires.